This guest blog is written by entrepreneur and business expert Tamara Monosoff.

 - To avoid work-flow interruption, check email and voicemail messages at set times and not all day long.

 - When making appointments, pay attention to who gets your best meeting times.
 In other words, the most easily—and requested—meeting times are 10am and 3pm.
 Save these times for the appointments you most need to advance your goals.
 These are the times I offer to clients or sales prospects, media or others who will directly impact my business.
 Internal meetings, vendor meetings, etc. are scheduled early or late when I cannot schedule client meetings.

 - One of the biggest complaints people have is “too many meetings”.
 In actuality, the problem isn’t “meetings”.
 The problem is time-wasting meetings.
 Meetings are essential when they have a clear purpose, an agenda and are managed efficiently.

 The most exciting aspect of this is that the best innovations have yet to be discovered leaving incredible opportunities for today’s most creative managers and entrepreneurs.

-Author and business expert Tamara Monosoff is the author of The Mom Inventors Handbook, The One Page Business Plan for Women in Business, and Secrets of Millionaire Moms.
+Author and business expert Tamara Monosoff is the author of Your Million Dollar Dream, The Mom Inventors Handbook, The One Page Business Plan for Women in Business, and Secrets of Millionaire Moms.